romainberger/dotfiles/bin/script-time/README.md

     node script-time.js 2013-10-01 2013-10-31

 It will just log in the console the tasks and the total time for each of these tasks.

+Nothing fancy, so there is no error handling or default time if you don't provide the arguments.